Dogs are social creatures and many experience separation anxiety when left alone. Learn how to spot the signs and how you can help.

 The most important thing is that you recognise the difference between separation anxiety and bad behaviour.
 Praise and reward the good rather than punishing the bad.
 Imagine your dog spends hours missing you and being anxious, you arrive home, they’re thrilled to see you and then you get upset at what they’ve done, and they see they’ve disappointed you.

 The key is to understand how long your dog can be left alone for; it will be longer for some than others.
 Once you understand this, you can try and work around it.
 Is it possible for a friend or neighbour to pop in briefly and make sure your dog is okay?
 Can you employ a dog-walker to break up the day for them?
+Is doggy day care an option?
+It’s becoming increasing popular, so there’s high demand – always conduct thorough research before entrusting your dog to a third party.

 Ensure that your dog has access to food and fresh water and that they have enough toys around to keep themselves entertained.
 Some dog’s like to have the radio or TV on for a bit of company.

 Make sure that the room or rooms that your dog has access to in your absence are safe.
-For example, if they like to jump at the window to see when you are coming home, it’s a good idea to keep this clear of things that they could knock over in their excitement.
+For example, if they like to jump at the window to see when you’re coming home, it’s a good idea to keep this clear of things that they could knock over in their excitement.

 Is it different with a puppy?